 - Decrease financial stress that comes from living beyond your means

-List whatever you HAVE to buy
+Step 1.
+List what you HAVE to buy

 Those were going to be the only things we would spend money on unless there was an emergency like a tire blows out or something.
 For instance, my husband had to replace an alternator in our van this month…$250.
 Buuut, I feel like he saved us hundreds by doing it himself.
 You get the idea, only buy what you absolutely have to.